senaonp/textShift/README.md

 - swap offset nth character with offset
 - shift each character by multiple
 - shift nth character by multiple
 - shift offset nth character by multiple

 ## feature wishlist
 - cipher types:
+  - for every set of characters s, shift the specified character indices in each set
+  - for every set of characters s, multiply the specified character indices in each set
-  - shift chars by list of indices
+  - sequence by every set of s characters
-  - substitution swap characters within text
+  - substitution swap 2 characters within text
   - swap at offset of every instance of specified char
-  - swap at offset by list of indices
 - buttons to generate randomized inputs (e.g. index lists)
 - documentation page to visualize encrypting using example text